`homeboy runner`

 • Omitting --cwd on an SSH runner uses the runner workspace_root.

-• --ssh is an MVP/diagnostic fallback; daemon execution is preferred because it records job metadata and supports artifact-oriented workflows.
+• --ssh is the explicit diagnostic fallback when connect is unavailable; daemon execution is preferred because it records job metadata and supports artifact-oriented workflows.

 workspace sync